Maazaowski/InvoiceArtisan/README.md

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.

+---

+## 🆕 What's New in v2.0

+InvoiceArtisan v2.0 introduces a **modern GUI application** that revolutionizes the invoice creation process:

+- **No more manual YAML editing** - Everything is done through an intuitive interface
+- **Real-time preview** - See your invoice before generating the PDF
+- **Automation features** - Auto-generate dates, numbers, and calculate totals
+- **Professional workflow** - From invoice creation to PDF generation in minutes

+The GUI maintains full compatibility with existing YAML files and the command-line tools, so you can continue using your current workflow while enjoying the new interface.

+**Try it now:** `python launch_gui.py`